hashicorp/terraform-provider-azurerm/website/docs/r/stack_hci_deployment_setting.html.markdown

 * `physical_node` - (Required) One or more `physical_node` blocks as defined above.
 Changing this forces a new Stack HCI Deployment Setting to be created.

-* `secrets_location` - (Required) The URI to the keyvault or secret store.
+* `secrets_location` - (Required) The URI to the Key Vault or secret store.
 Changing this forces a new Stack HCI Deployment Setting to be created.

 * `security_setting` - (Required) A `security_setting` block as defined below.
 Changing this forces a new Stack HCI Deployment Setting to be created.

 * `storage` - (Required) A `storage` block as defined below.
 Changing this forces a new Stack HCI Deployment Setting to be created.

-* `observability` - (Required) A `observability` block as defined above.
+* `episodic_data_upload_enabled` - (Optional) Whether to collect log data to facilitate quicker issue resolution.
+Possible values are `true` and `false`.
+Defaults to `true`.
 Changing this forces a new Stack HCI Deployment Setting to be created.

----
+* `eu_location_enabled` - (Optional) Whether to store data sent to Microsoft in EU.
+The log and diagnostic data is sent to the appropriate diagnostics servers depending upon where your cluster resides.
+Setting this to `false` results in all data sent to Microsoft to be stored outside of the EU.
+Possible values are `true` and `false`.
+Defaults to `false`.
+Changing this forces a new Stack HCI Deployment Setting to be created.

-A `security_setting` block supports the following:
+* `streaming_data_client_enabled` - (Optional) Whether the telemetry data will be sent to Microsoft.
+Possible values are `true` and `false`.
+Defaults to `true`.
+Changing this forces a new Stack HCI Deployment Setting to be created.

-* `bitlocker_boot_volume_enabled` - (Required) Whether to enable BitLocker for boot volume.
+* `bitlocker_boot_volume_enabled` - (Optional) Whether to enable BitLocker for boot volume.
+Possible values are `true` and `false`.
 When set to `true`, BitLocker XTS_AES 256-bit encryption is enabled for all data-at-rest on the OS volume of your Azure Stack HCI cluster.
 This setting is TPM-hardware dependent.
+Defaults to `true`.
 Changing this forces a new Stack HCI Deployment Setting to be created.

-* `bitlocker_data_volume_enabled` - (Required) Whether to enable BitLocker for data volume.
+* `bitlocker_data_volume_enabled` - (Optional) Whether to enable BitLocker for data volume.
+Possible values are `true` and `false`.
 When set to `true`, BitLocker XTS-AES 256-bit encryption is enabled for all data-at-rest on your Azure Stack HCI cluster shared volumes.
+Defaults to `true`.
 Changing this forces a new Stack HCI Deployment Setting to be created.

-* `credential_guard_enabled` - (Required) Whether to enable credential guard.
+* `credential_guard_enabled` - (Optional) Whether to enable credential guard.
+Possible values are `true` and `false`.
+Defaults to `false`.
 Changing this forces a new Stack HCI Deployment Setting to be created.

-* `drift_control_enabled` - (Required) Whether to enable drift control.
+* `drift_control_enabled` - (Optional) Whether to enable drift control.
+Possible values are `true` and `false`.
 When set to `true`, the security baseline is re-applied regularly.
+Defaults to `true`.
 Changing this forces a new Stack HCI Deployment Setting to be created.

-* `drtm_protection_enabled` - (Required) Whether to enable DRTM protection.
+* `drtm_protection_enabled` - (Optional) Whether to enable DRTM protection.
+Possible values are `true` and `false`.
 When set to `true`, Secure Boot is enabled on your Azure HCI cluster.
 This setting is hardware dependent.
+Defaults to `true`.
 Changing this forces a new Stack HCI Deployment Setting to be created.

-* `hvci_protection_enabled` - (Required) Whether to enable HVCI protection.
+* `hvci_protection_enabled` - (Optional) Whether to enable HVCI protection.
+Possible values are `true` and `false`.
 When set to `true`, Hypervisor-protected Code Integrity is enabled on your Azure HCI cluster.
+Defaults to `true`.
 Changing this forces a new Stack HCI Deployment Setting to be created.

-* `side_channel_mitigation_enabled` - (Required) Whether to enable side channel mitigation.
+* `side_channel_mitigation_enabled` - (Optional) Whether to enable side channel mitigation.
+Possible values are `true` and `false`.
 When set to `true`, all side channel mitigations are enabled on your Azure HCI cluster.
+Defaults to `true`.
 Changing this forces a new Stack HCI Deployment Setting to be created.

-* `smb_cluster_encryption_enabled` - (Required) Whether to enable SMB cluster encryption.
+* `smb_cluster_encryption_enabled` - (Optional) Whether to enable SMB cluster encryption.
+Possible values are `true` and `false`.
 When set to `true`, cluster east-west traffic is encrypted.
+Defaults to `false`.
 Changing this forces a new Stack HCI Deployment Setting to be created.

-* `smb_signing_enabled` - (Required) Whether to enable SMB signing.
+* `smb_signing_enabled` - (Optional) Whether to enable SMB signing.
+Possible values are `true` and `false`.
 When set to `true`, the SMB default instance requires sign in for the client and server services.
+Defaults to `true`.
 Changing this forces a new Stack HCI Deployment Setting to be created.

-* `wdac_enabled` - (Required) Whether to enable WDAC.
+* `wdac_enabled` - (Optional) Whether to enable WDAC.
+Possible values are `true` and `false`.
 When set to `true`, applications and the code that you can run on your Azure Stack HCI cluster are limited.
+Defaults to `true`.
 Changing this forces a new Stack HCI Deployment Setting to be created.

 ---